2400-sp-21/git-lab/README.md

     * Go to the new repo's directory and issue the `ls -a` command.
 Record the output as **`Answer 13`**.
     * The file `.gitignore` has a list of files that `git` will ignore when pushing the repo.
 For example, it ignores executable files.

-15. (35 points) Lets create a C++ program in `git-lab2` repository and update the online master branch.
+15. (35 points) Lets create a C++ program in `git-lab2` repository and update the online main branch.

     * In your editor, create the file `git-lab-program.cc`.
     * Copy the following code into it